 There are a number of campaign materials available posters, infographic, key message cards, a video animation, animated giphies, information on actions in the field and digital and print assets.
 Most material is available in all UN languages.

 Now, TAKE ACTION!
-Get involved in the Greening the Future: Photo Challenge (All UN languages): Cover the soil with plants and take a #StopSoilErosion pledge by sharing your photos on socials (using the campaign hashtags) and send it to us by 5 December.
+Get involved in the Greening the Future: Photo Challenge (All UN languages): Cover the soil with plants and take a #StopSoilErosion pledge by sharing your photos on socials (using the campaign hashtags) by 5 December.

 Last but not least, remember that the most exciting WSD 2019 celebration can candidate to win USD 15 000 for next King Bhumibol World Soil Day Award!

 Many thanks for your support,

 Call for Abstracts: “Atmosphere – plant – soil: organic and inorganic carbon in the critical zone”